1. Why did you call it Toucan Jester you hoon?

 6. What are your favourite things?

-My wife and, as I write this, our newborn child which is due any minute now, my extended family, my friends of old and new, our cat Womble, the ocean, scuba diving, sharks, whales….all wildlife, though spiders bigger than 5 pence coin give me the shivers (I would say the actual word also begins with ‘sh’ but we’ll leave it there), nature, the beach, the sunshine, the rain, the smell of crisp snow, the smell of flowers, the smell of creosote, the smell of fresh tarmac, the smell of a VW Beetle engine (I know..it’s a boy thing…smelly dirty metallic/oil smell), walking, science, science fiction, meta-physics, spirituality, Buddhism, Taoism, Paganism, crying during emotive films or songs…think The Lark Ascending by Vaughan Williams…wow!!
-Thatchers cider, Cornish Rattler, Guinness, water, Earl Gray tea, rum, my wife’s amazing cooking, vegetarian food, music…from classical like Holst, Debussey, Puccini, jazz like Dave Brubeck, Louis Armstrong, Billie Holiday, world music esp Real World artists, film soundtracks esp.
+My beautiful son, my friends of old and new, the ocean, scuba diving, sharks, whales….all wildlife, though spiders bigger than 5 pence coin give me the shivers (I would say the actual word also begins with ‘sh’ but we’ll leave it there), nature, the beach, the sunshine, the rain, the smell of crisp snow, the smell of flowers, the smell of creosote, the smell of fresh tarmac, the smell of a VW Beetle engine (I know..it’s a boy thing…smelly dirty metallic/oil smell), walking, science, science fiction, meta-physics, spirituality, Buddhism, Taoism, Paganism, crying during emotive films or songs…think The Lark Ascending by Vaughan Williams…wow!!
+Thatchers cider, Cornish Rattler, Guinness, water, Earl Gray tea, rum, vegetarian food, music…from classical like Holst, Debussey, Puccini, jazz like Dave Brubeck, Louis Armstrong, Billie Holiday, world music esp Real World artists, film soundtracks esp.
 John Williams to my absolute favourites Peter Gabriel and Queen, comedies like Anchorman, Airplane, Spaceballs, Police Squad, movies like JAWS, Close Encounters of the Third Kind, Braveheart, Gladiator, Terminator, ET, Star Wars, Indiana Jones, James Bond, places like Cornwall, Devon, Dorset, Egypt.
 IMBD, UFOs, astronomy, history, The Secret, self-development, ghosts, drunken pub chats, playing board games in a pub whilst it rains outside, skiing, jetskiing, tree houses…like Ewok village calibre, Millenium Falcon, sleeping, dreaming, day dreaming, reading, staring into space, star watching, looking for ufos, driving around in my 1970 VW Beetle…when it works! camping, listening to a babbling brook, kingfishers, peregrine falcons, toucans (obviously), parrots, robins, swifts, sunsets…seldom see sunrises because I love my duvet too much, children laughing, being on boats and feeling the sea breeze, finding a pen that works…..errrmm, wasting time writing lists of just innane twaddle.

 7. Things I don’t like